 2515E-01 PURPOSE

 During public health emergencies or other conditions including local, state, or federal public emergencies (e.g., flooding, hurricane, etc.) restricting inspector onsite presence, the U.S. Nuclear Regulatory Commission’s (NRC’s) inspection implementing strategy should be agile and allow for flexibility in the performance of the inspection program at affected facilities.
-The inspection program provides reasonable assurance that licensees with their licenses and regulations.
+The inspection program provides reasonable assurance that licensees comply with their licenses and regulations.
 Licensees have the ultimate responsibility to safely operate their plants in accordance with their operating licenses.

-The NRC will use a graded approach to meet the objectives of the oversight program.
-A graded approach allows for deferring or rescheduling planned inspections, changing the inspection periodicity, adjusting inspection levels (number of completed samples), or a combination of these actions, while seeking to maintain as much of the normal inspection program as possible.
+The NRC will use a graded approach, incorporating consistent criteria, resources, evaluation methodologies, and inspection prioritization (for example, as described in IMC 2515, Appendix E, sections 07g, 07i, and 07j), to meet the objectives of the oversight program.
+A graded approach allows for deferring or rescheduling planned inspections, changing the inspection periodicity, adjusting inspection levels (number of completed samples), adjusting inspection methodologies, or a combination of these actions, while seeking to maintain as much of the normal inspection program as possible.
 This would be based on the conditions being experienced and information and guidance from federal, state, and local government agencies, keeping in full view the health and safety of the personnel involved.

 Additional background information for public health emergencies or other conditions can be found in the following two non-public documents: Continuity of Operations Procedure 429, “Agency Pandemic Plan,” (Agencywide Documents Access and Management System (ADAMS) Accession No. ML14030A634) and “Continuity of Operations Plan” (ML14024A688).